Nvidia Is Building Its Own AI Supercomputer

 Nvidia is also offering new software and tools on the Nvidia GPU Cloud (NGC), such as new HPC containers that simplify deployment.
 The containers work with Docker, with support for other container applications coming in the future.
 The applications run on any Pascal or newer GPU, along with HPC supercomputing clusters and Nvidia's DGX systems.
 These containers support all the main frameworks, such as Caffee, Torch, Pytorch, and many others.
 Nvidia has focused on simplifying to process down to a few minutes.

 Japan's AIST also incorporated 4,352 Tesla Volta V100 GPUs into its ABCI supercomputer, which provides over 37 PetaFLOPS of FP64 performance, making it the fastest AI supercomputer in Japan.
-It's the first ExaFLOP AI supercomputer in the world (0.55 ExaFLOPS).
+It's the first ExaFLOPS- AI supercomputer in the world.

 We'll be scouring the show floor for some of the latest Tesla V100-powered systems; stay tuned.